How Can I Start Moving On When I Still Love My Ex?

 Work with a professional to heal from a breakup

 The end of a loving relationship often leads us to look back on our experience, or even to dwell on it.
 No matter how a relationship may have ended, it is human to experience lingering feelings for an ex.
 Sharing your life with someone can lead to a true love that is hard to move on from after a breakup.
-You may find yourself constantly thinking about your ex, such as, "I still love my ex", wondering why the relationship ended, or questioning why your feelings for them still linger.
+You may find yourself still thinking about your ex, such as, "I still love my ex", wondering why the relationship ended, or questioning why your feelings for them still linger.
 You may have even realized that you still love your ex.
 Many people continue to experience feelings of love for an ex after a breakup, even after some time has passed.
-It can be challenging to move past a relationship that has ended; read on for some tips on how to start the healing process.
+It can be challenging to move past a relationship that has ended; read on for some tips on how to start the healing process and stop loving your ex.

 Moving on from relationships and attachment theory